Yukiwang-bit/Geospatial-Analysis-and-Cartography-Portfolio/README.md

 ## About Me

 I am a PhD student at the University of Utah with experience in GIS, spatial data science, Python, and geospatial analysis.
-My research and applied projects focus on spatial data processing, transportation, environmental exposure, human mobility, and geographic visualization.
+My research and applied projects focus on spatial data processing, transportation, human mobility, environmental exposure, human health, and geographic visualization.